Travel

 I think I mentioned that Cuba’s famous antique cars park at tourist destinations.
 We decided we would splurge and ride back to our apartment in one for Ken’s sake.
 Turns out every single one of them was booked by what appeared to be a German tour group.
 So it was a cocotaxi for us, once more.

 Since cars have the same impact on me as sports do (aside from Ravi, my Toyota hybrid, who does his best to keep me safe while I’m driving), I wandered across the street.
 On the top left is the view from where the cars were parked.
 To the right of that picture, is a closeup of Cuba’s National Library and a billboard with a cut-out of Fidel Castro saying, “Faithful to your ideology, teaching, and example.”
 The bottom left gives a clearer view of the library’s sign: “José Marti National Library of Cuba.”
-While he might not have appreciated Fulgencio Batista’s monument, I think having a library name after him would have pleased Martí.
+While he might not have appreciated Fulgencio Batista’s monument, I think having a library named after him would have pleased Martí.

 The tree with different colored flowers in three of the bottom photos intrigued me.
 An internet search revealed its identity as Hibiscus Elatus, or Blue Mahoe.
 The flowers change color as they mature, from yellow, to orange, to red, to crimson.
 Artisans prize the wood for cabinet making and carvings.